In this Article

-As soon as you report your symptoms to your doctor, you will be asked about your medical history.
+If you experience heart palpitations during pregnancy, you should report your symptoms to your doctor.
+Your doctor will then ask you about your medical history.
 Your doctor will also inquire if you experienced palpitations before or if any of your close family members experience heart palpitations.
-Your doctor may ask you to undergo following tests:
+Your doctor may ask you to undergo the following tests:

 1. Take Adequate Rest

-Mostly the heart palpitations may subside when you take adequate amount of rest.
-Make yourself comfortable and lie down on your bed take a short nap to feel better.
+Heart palpitations should subside if you take enough rest.
+Make yourself comfortable and lie down on your bed and take a short nap.
+You will feel better.

-Pregnancy may make you prone to dehydration and dehydration, in turn, can trigger increased heart rate.
-Therefore, keep yourself well-hydrated by drinking enough water and other liquids to ward off dehydration.
+Pregnancy may make you prone to dehydration, which can trigger an increased heart rate.
+Therefore, keep yourself well-hydrated by drinking enough water and other liquids and ward off dehydration.

 3. Manage Your Emotions

-It is very common for any pregnant woman to undergo many changing emotions during pregnancy.
-You may follow any relaxation technique such as yoga, meditation or exercising.
-However, it is advised that you consult your doctor before making any such changes in your lifestyle.
+It is very common for any pregnant woman to experience mood swings or to get emotional during pregnancy.
+This may trigger stress and lead to an increased heart rate.
+You can practice relaxation techniques such as yoga, meditation, or other exercises.
+However, it is advised that you consult your doctor before starting with these relaxation techniques.

-Some food items such as coffee, tea and other caffeinated beverages may trigger increased heart rate during pregnancy.
-You should avoid the intake of such products to the minimum.
+Drinking coffee, tea, and other caffeinated beverages may trigger increased heart rate during pregnancy.
+So keep the intake of such products to a minimum.

 5. Avoid Physical Exertion

-Any kind of physical exertion is not recommended in pregnancy.
-It may not only harm you and your baby but it may also result in increased heart rate or heart palpitations.
+Any kind of physical exertion is not recommended during pregnancy.
+It may not only harm you and your baby but it may also result in an increased heart rate or heart palpitations.

-Apart from certain food items, sometimes some situations may also result in increased heart rate.
-Therefore, if you experience heart palpitations regularly in pregnancy, it will be a good idea to make a diary and track what could be the probable reasons and then you may avoid doing that activity or eating that food item etc. that may have possibly caused heart palpitations.
+Apart from certain food items, sometimes some situations may also result in an increased heart rate.
+Therefore, if you experience heart palpitations regularly in pregnancy, make a diary and track what could be the probable reasons and then avoid doing that activity or eating that food item etc., that may have possibly caused heart palpitations.

-The best way to control your heart palpitation is to take a cold water shower.
+The best way to control heart palpitations is to by taking a cold water shower.
 The cold water gets your heart rate to normal and makes you feel better and relaxed.

 When Should You Call the Doctor?

-As discussed above, heart palpitation in the second trimester or heart palpitation in the third trimester is a common phenomenon in pregnancy and there is nothing to feel concerned about.
-However, it is strictly recommended that if you feel any of the following symptoms you should seek immediate medical help or call the doctor:
+As discussed above, heart palpitations in the second trimester or the third trimester is a common phenomenon in pregnancy and there is nothing to feel concerned about.
+However, if you feel any of the following symptoms (mentioned below) along with heart palpitations, you should seek immediate medical help:

 - The feeling of dizziness

-- You feel tightness in your chest, arms or jaw
+- Tightness in your chest, arms, or jaw

 - You feel that you may pass-out or faint